m-jahn/ShinyProt/README.md

 #### How other protein metrics were calculated

 - **Protein mass in g/gDCW**.
-This is simply the protein mass fraction (g/g) multiplied by protein content per DCW (on average 65%, *Touloupakis et al., Biotechnology for Biofuels, 2015*)
+This is simply the protein mass fraction (g/g) multiplied by protein content per DCW (on average 65% for cyanobacteria, *Touloupakis et al., Biotechnology for Biofuels, 2015*, or 68% for *Cupriavidus neactor*, *Park et al., BMC Sys Biol, 2011.*

 - **Mol fraction of proteins** (number of protein as fraction of total protein number).
   Divide mass fraction (g/g) by molar mass (g/mol), and divide every protein mol by sum of mol.